 The theatre is supported by the state from the state budget and local government budget as well as through the Cultural Endowment of Estonia and Gambling Tax Council.

-Aid straight from the state budget goes to the foundations with a state share, but also to local government and private theatre institutions, theatre and dance agencies.
-In addition to that, assistance is given to support organisations, such as the Estonian Theatre Union and Estonian Theatre Agency.
+Aid straight from the state budget goes to the foundations with a state share, but also to local government and private theatre institutions and performing arts centres.
+In addition to that, assistance is given to support organisations, such as the Estonian Theatre Agency.
 In total, the Ministry of Culture supports the activities of 23 performing arts institutions.
 Project-based institutions and single projects are supported by the Cultural Endowment of Estonia.

-The programme “Theater to Rural Areas” ("Teater maale") helps professional performing arts institutions and troupes to hold guest performances at the countryside, and takes people from rural areas to common trips to the theatre.
+The programme “Theatre to Rural Areas” ("Teater maal") helps professional performing arts institutions and troupes to hold guest performances in the countryside, including dance and theatre performances.
 The programme was started in 2005 and since 2010 it also supports children’s and youth theatre, supporting also the young audiences trips to performances that cannot leave their home hall.
 The aid is distributed through the Folk Culture Centre.